Biggio hit by pitch to force in tiebreaking run in 8th, Blue Jays beat Phillies 2-1

 Right-hander Jordan Hicks (2-7) struck out all three batters he faced for the victory as Toronto won its second straight after losing the previous three.

+Toronto began the day with a two-game lead over Seattle for the third and final AL wild card position.

+The Blue Jays are 24-12 in interleague play and 9-3 against NL East opponents.

-Activated off the injured list earlier Tuesday after missing 16 games because of a sore back, All-Star closer Jordan Romano finished for his 29th save in 32 chances.
+Activated off the injured list earlier Tuesday after missing 16 games because of a sore back, All-Star closer Jordan Romano struck out a pair in the ninth for his 29th save in 32 chances.

+“Our bullpen has been almost carrying us all year,” Biggio said.
+“Can’t say enough about those guys.”

 Philadelphia has lost three in a row.